Hardware Support: NAC Services RPS

-- Check the box under "Poll" for each locomotive in which a RPS transmitted is installed
+- Check the box under "Poll" for each Locomotive in which an RPS Transmitter is installed

 - Check the "poll" box to start making measurements

-- Click "Store New Default Values" to store these settings so they'll be used the next time you start the program.
+- Click "Store New Default Values" to store these settings so they'll be used the next time you start JMRI.

-To see that the system is working, open the "Debugging Display" from the RPS menu.
+To see that the system is working, open the "Debugger Window" from the RPS menu.
 You should see time readings coming in and being converted to positions.
 You can also check the communications with the unit by opening the "RPS Monitor" from the RPS menu.

 - Receiver Control